soloneota/grafana-provisioning-config-reloader/README.md

 # About
-Automatically monitor and reloads the provisioning config files for specified type and provision entities again.
+Automatically monitor and reloads the Grafana provisioning config files